-and C4-63

-- ii.
-Minimum parking lot setback to Main St. (Highway 6): 0.55 m (1.8 ft) - iii.
-Front Yard: For the purposes of this bylaw the front yard shall be deemed to be the yard adjacent to Main St. (Highway 6). - iv.
-For the purposes of this By-law, in the event the properties subject to site specific zones C2-62 and C4-63 are not merged, they shall be considered as one lot for the purposes of applying zoning regulations.

-b) Holding (H) Provision

-Notwithstanding any other provisions of this Bylaw, where the Holding (H) Provision is in place on the property, permitted uses and buildings are limited to those legally existing as of the date of the passing of this amendment until the Holding (H) Provision is removed by Council.
-The Holding provision may be removed when Council is satisfied that the following matters have been addressed:

-- Municipal water and sewage servicing is or will be made available to the property sufficient for the proposed phase of the development. - ii.
-Stormwater management issues have been adequately addressed, including the securement of a drainage outlet for the property; - iii.
-Site Plan Approval has been obtained for the proposed phase of the development and the necessary site plan and development agreement(s) have been entered into with the Township. - iv.
+[ and C4-63 ii.
+Minimum parking lot setback to Main St. (Highway 6): 0.55 m (1.8 ft) iii.
+Minimum Side Yard Setback for an Accessory Horse and Buggy Shed: 1.5m (4.9 ft) iv.
+Front Yard: For the purposes of this bylaw the front yard shall be deemed to be the yard adjacent to Main St. (Highway 6). v.
+For the purposes of this By-law, in the event the properties subject to site specific zones C2-62 and C4-63 are not merged, they shall be considered as one lot for the purposes of applying zoning regulations. c) Holding (H) Provision Notwithstanding any other provisions of this By- law, where the Holding (H) Provision is in place on the property, permitted uses and buildings are limited to those legally existing as of the date of the passing of this amendment until the Holding (H) Provision is removed by Council.
+The Holding provision may be removed when Council is satisfied that the following matters have been addressed: i.
+Municipal water and sewage servicing is or will be made available to the property sufficient for the proposed phase of the development. ii.
+Stormwater management issues have been adequately addressed, including the securement of a drainage outlet for the property; iii.
+Site Plan Approval has been obtained for the proposed phase of the development and the necessary site plan and/or development agreement(s) have been entered into with the Township. iv.
 An entrance design including any proposed intersection and road improvements has been provided to the satisfaction of the Township.

-By-law No. 108-21 Page 4 of 6
+32.63 Foodland Store, 437-455 Main St. N, Mount Forest C4-63 (H) a) Regulations Notwithstanding Sections 19.2 and 6.0 or any other provisions to the contrary, the following regulations shall apply: i.
+Minimum number of parking spaces: 235 for the whole lands zoned C2-62 and C4-63 ii.
+Minimum parking lot setback to Main St. (Highway 6): 0.55 m (1.8 ft) iii.
+Front Yard: For the purposes of this by-law the front yard shall be deemed to be the yard adjacent to Main St. (Highway 6). iv.
+For the purposes of this By-law, in the event the properties subject to site specific zones C2-62 and C4-63 are not merged, they shall be considered as one lot for the purposes of applying zoning regulations. b) Holding (H) Provision Notwithstanding any other provisions of this Bylaw, where the Holding (H) Provision is in place on the property, permitted uses and buildings are limited to those legally existing as of the date of the passing of this amendment until the Holding (H) Provision is removed by Council.
+The Holding provision may be removed when Council is satisfied that the following matters have been addressed: i.
+Municipal water and sewage servicing is or will be made available to the property sufficient for the proposed phase of the development. ii.
+Stormwater management issues have been adequately addressed, including the securement of a drainage outlet for the property; iii.
+Site Plan Approval has been obtained for the proposed phase of the avelopment agreement(s) have been entered into with the Township. proposed intersection and road improvements has been provided to the satisfaction of the Township.